Trawlebane

 The area is officially known as "Trawlebane" although O'Neill spelled it "Tralibane".
 Today, it is described as being in the Electoral Division of Gortnascreeny, in Civil Parish of Caheragh, in the Barony of West Carbery (West Division), in the County of Cork.

-The Irish name for Trawlebane is Trá Líobáin.

 Location

 The nearest large town to Trawlebane is Bantry.
 The Kerry border is further west.

 Prehistoric Monuments

 There is a Standing Stone located in this townland at 51°40′23″N 9°23′12.2″W. A five stone circle is also nearby.